 **There are sealers for natural stones that can decrease the frequency of sealing and greatly improve the porosity

 Porcelain is a type of ceramic, but it is created at a higher heat so it is stronger, less porous, and harder than normal ceramics.
-It is one of the least expensive options for flooring, and tiles are easily replaced if they crack.
-Although the porcelain itself is practically impervious to staining, the grout is not, so cleaning spills quickly is still necessary.
+It is practically impervious to staining and it is scratch resistant.

 Ceramic is a very affordable choice for your walls.
 It's durable (not as strong as porcelain), but comes in a variety of color, style, and size variations.
 Ceramic tile is most popular for being used for subway-style walls and is known as a classic choice to clad your walls.

 Marble for flooring is quite popular because of its beautiful appearance.
-Its ability to enhance the look of a room prevails over its expensive price tag and comparatively low durability.
+Its one of the classiest surface material options available.
 Marble is a soft stone which makes it more prone to scratches and etches when coming in contact with acids.
 This stone is high-maintenance but too beautiful not to consider for your home.

 Limestone is an extremely durable, natural stone.
 It is quite popular and thus adds value to your home.
 Limestone needs to be sealed to protect from scratches and stains.
 It's generally inexpensive compared to other natural options